-The APM tool, CubeAPM is the most compelling alternative to Datadog as it offers full-stack, OpenTelemetry-native observability platform built for teams who demand cost transparency, data residency control, and developer-first workflows.
-It supports APM, logs, infra, RUM, synthetics, and error tracking out of the box—with smart sampling, flat-rate pricing, and blazing-fast support.
-With no per-user fees and ingestion starting at just $0.15/GB, CubeAPM offers up to 80% cost savings over Datadog.
+CubeAPM is the most compelling alternative to Datadog as it offers a full-stack, OpenTelemetry-native observability platform built for teams who demand predictable and affordable pricing even at scale.
+With no per-user fees and ingestion of $0.15/GB, CubeAPM offers up to 80% cost savings over Datadog.

 In this article, we’ll break down the top Datadog alternatives in 2025 across categories like feature depth, deployment flexibility, pricing transparency, OTEL compatibility, and support experience, starting with CubeAPM.